 Is Ice Fishing Included Under the Senior Fishing License?

-Yes — in most places your senior fishing license covers ice fishing, but you should check local ice fishing regulations and seasonal restrictions so you’ll follow rules for senior fishing activities, gear limits, and any special area permits.
+You’ll follow rules for senior fishing activities, gear limits, and any special area permits.

 Conclusion

-You’ve seen how fishing can boost your health, save you money with senior discounts, and connect you to local programs.
-If the theory that spending more time fishing makes you happier holds true, then getting a Georgia senior license — even a lifetime or durable card — is a small step toward bigger well-being gains.
-Apply, join community outings, and replace or update your permit as needed so nothing keeps you from casting more often.
+If the theory that spending more time fishing makes you happier holds true, then getting a Georgia senior license is a small step toward bigger well-being gains.
+This includes even a lifetime or durable card.